-Last summer we told you about the R22 phase out and with warmer temperatures approaching, Stevenson Service Experts Heating & Air Conditioning wanted to remind you of your choices.
+We told you last summer about the R22 phase out and with warmer temperatures approaching, Stevenson Service Experts wanted to remind you of your options.

-If you have an air conditioner installed prior to 2010, it likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfy.
-The EPA began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.
+If you have air conditioning equipment installed prior to 2010, it likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfy.
+The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

 R22 refrigerant is no longer produced in North America.